COLLEGE

 Build Visibility

 Build tournament résumé on AJGA and FCG circuits.
 Set up GolfStat profile — enter every rated round.
 Begin emailing coaches sophomore year.
-Register with NCAA Eligibility Center.
-Unofficial campus visits are open, free, and valuable.
+Register with NCAA Eligibility Center (and NAIA Eligibility Center).
+Unofficial campus visits are open, free, and valuable at every division.

 Fitting: Full bag audit — ensure equipment matches current swing speed and body.